The 170A Warrant Officer Cyber Warfare Roadmap: Training, Certification, and Leadership

 **CRITICAL PME INFORMATION:** For specific **Professional Military Education (PME)** attendance timelines and instructions on how to request your courses, please see the PDF documents available on the Downloads page.

-Objective: Establish baseline IT and security knowledge necessary for selection.
+Objective: Establish baseline IT and security knowledge necessary for selection and to serve as a technical advisor.

 Key Requirements:

-**Knowledge:** Basic knowledge of coding and scripting lanaguages like C, Python, Powershell, and Bash.
+**Knowledge:** Basic knowledge of coding and scripting languages like C, Python, Powershell, and Bash.

 Good Initial Certifications: